 I teach awakening.

-Awakening is a process of becoming aware of who you really are; it is about bringing to light your joyful, loving and contented being.
-All that is required is your openness to realize how you have been conditioned to be otherwise.
+Awakening is becoming aware of who you really are, by leting go of who you are not; it is about bringing to light, presence, joy, love, and creativity.
+All that is required is your openness.

 Awakening usually begins with a crisis, when our conditioned program crashes.
-A crisis is a catalyst needed for awakening, otherwise we rarely change.
-Crisis is an opportunity to open our mind, because it is as devastating as realizing any truth.
+Otherwise we rarely change.
+Crisis is an opportunity to open our mind, because it is as shocking as realizing any truth.

-I provide guidance, insight, meditation methods, encouragement, and living proof awakening is a reality.
+I provide guidance, insight, meditation methods, and encouragement that awakening is a reality.
 If you have been in the process and are stuck, I can assist you on your way.
-If you are suffering, I help you realize that pain indicates valuable lessons yet to be learned.
+If you are suffering, I help you realize that your pain indicates valuable lessons yet to be learned.

-I am Arthur D. Saftlas, also known as Nirvan, a name given to me by the great enlightened master, Osho.
-I am a Relationship Counselor and a Meditation Teacher.
+I am Arthur D. Saftlas, also known as Nirvan, a name given to me by the great master, Osho.
+I am a Relationship Counselor, a Meditation Teacher, and a Zen Master.

 I do not diagnose you, prescribe medications, or commiserate with you endlessly about issues twice a week for twenty years.
 The people who come to me usually have been down that road.
 They are often desperate for change and are open to hear truths I share from an intuitive and insightful gift of communication.